 Flying planes is serious business.
 The pilot crew always consists of a pilot and a first officer, sometimes also a second officer.
 All three need to be in good flying condition to ensure the safety of the passengers and the crew on-board.
 When one of the pilots become “unfit to fly”, the flight won’t push through.
 There are reserve pilots on the ground, but if the plane is flying out of a location without a head office, the reserve pilots are sparse.
 There are many reasons for pilots to be considered “unfit to fly”.
 This could range from health reasons to physical injuries and mental health issues.

 Making flights happen involves a complex network of operations on-ground, across different locations, and mid-flight.
 There may be nothing wrong with the plane itself, but there are several things that can go wrong in the on-ground operations and network.
-Possible connection issues, air traffic, scheduling, and airport issues can affect the flight.
+Possible connection issues, air traffic, scheduling, luggage, food and airport issues can all affect the flight.

 One of the most sensitive glitches are computer glitches.
 Flight patterns and schedules all depend on many computations and algorithms.
 Wherever you are in the world, a slight computer glitch in the system of the airline can affect your flight.